 AirDrop is an Apple’s built-in feature that wirelessly shares content between Apple’s Mac and iOS devices.
 But if you have a Windows system around that you want to share files with, you will need to find another way around.
 So the question is, are there any AirDrop alternatives out there that can do what AirDrop does on Windows?

 Here are 2 excellent choices for you.

-I only have 2 complains, lack of an app for Windows Phone, and $2.99 price tag on iOS app.
-Other than that, it’s an cool app with a very sleek interface that I am happy to use between all my Windows computers.
+I only have 2 complaints, lack of an app for Windows Phone, and $2.99 price tag on iOS app.
+Other than that, it’s a cool app with a very sleek interface that I am happy to use between all my Windows computers.